geds3169/LINUX/README.md

 If you use my codes for your professional tasks, please mention me.

-//If you are a French company and you appreciate my work, do not hesitate to contact me, even just a thank you, it's nice.//
+If you are a French company and you appreciate my work, do not hesitate to contact me, even just a thank you, it's nice.

 -----------------------------------------------------------------------------------------------------------------